 1. Avon Valley Adventure and Wildlife Park

-Avon Valley’s Pumpkin Patch festival kicks off from October 1 until October 30, adding pumpkin picking to their already fun list of activities.
-Guests will be able to grab a wheel barrow and pick their perfect pumpkin, before firing one of their massive pumpkin cannons or testing your aim with their Scarecrow Shoot’em.
-The event in Keynsham, south east of Bristol, will also have a roaming spooky actors and performers, fire shows, fair rides, Pumpkin PaintBall, Pumpkin Slingshot, Bottle Smash and much more!
-There will be delicious street food available and you can warm up with a mug of hot chocolate or spiced pumpkin latte.
-Plus, Avon Valley will be hosting their Pumpkin Patch Nights events once again from October 7 to 30, which will feature festival vibes with a pop up bar, firepits, street food, performers, spectacular seasonal entertainment and beautiful lighting.
+Avon Valley’s Pumpkin Patch festival kicks off from September 30 until October 29, adding pumpkin picking to their already fun list of activities.
+Guests will be able to grab a wheelbarrow and pick their perfect pumpkin, before firing one of their massive pumpkin cannons or testing your aim with their Scarecrow Shoot’em.
+The event in Keynsham, south east of Bristol, will also have roaming spooky actors and performers, fire shows, fair rides, Pumpkin PaintBall, Pumpkin Slingshot, Bottle Smash and much more!

 Pixash Lane, Bath Road, Keynsham, Bristol, BS31 1TP